flipperdevices/flipperzero-firmware/README.md

 ## Current state
 FUNCTIONALITY IS CURRENTLY IN DEVELOPMENT: IT IS INCOMPLETE!
-As of commit 23858cc (10/28/22) on rxBuffer branch the I have begun structuring a message queue which will ultimately leverage built in furi streams to process uart input.
-After restructuring and getting the receive to work I will merge into main and begin working on getting the screen to color as per the protocol's transmission.
+As of commit 3cca697 (11/8/22) I have gotten a semi-working version of the protocol.
+It uses a double buffer system which allows editting of the screen's contents and then later drawing to the screen.
+This may or may not be the final system.
+Currently this has many internal issues that I will look into soon and try and fix up.
+I am on the home stretch to finishing the Flipper side of the interface!

 ## Setup
 TODO: Explain setup process